 Cuisine: Asian / Chinese

 Begin your culinary adventure on the eastern coast of China.
-With scenic views of the East China Sea, make a stop in the city of Shanghai for some delicious street vendor fare, including fried pork belly sliders!
+With scenic views of the East China Sea, make a stop in the city of Shanghai for some delicious street vendor fare, including this delicious sandwich recipe!